Anbar campaign (2003–2011): MRAPs

 This MRAP was hit by a 300 to 500 lb mine in Al Anbar Governorate in 2007.
 All crew members survived the blast.

 As the campaign in Al Anbar entered its fourth year the Marine Corps scored a major victory when it adopted a vehicle originally designed in the 1970s to withstand mine attacks: the Mine Resistant Ambush Protected (MRAP) vehicle.
 As early as 2004, the Marine Corps recognized that it needed a replacement for its armored Humvees.
 The few Cougar MRAP initially deployed yielded impressive results.
 In 2004, the Marines reported that no troops had died in over 300 mine attacks on Cougars.
 In April 2007, General Conway estimated that the widespread use of the MRAP could reduce mine casualties in Anbar by as much as 80 percent.
 Now Commandant of the Marine Corps, he requested an additional 3,000 MRAPs for Anbar and told the Joint Chiefs of Staff that he wanted to require every Marine traveling outside bases to ride in one.
 In April, the Deputy Commander for MEF said that in the 300 attacks on MRAPs in Anbar since January 2006, no Marines had been killed.
 On 8 May 2007, Secretary of Defense Robert Gates stated that the acquisition of MRAPs was the Department of Defense's highest priority and earmarked 1.1 billion US dollars for them.
 The Marine Corps purchased and fielded large numbers of MRAPs throughout 2007.
 That October, General Conway described the MRAP as the "gold standard" of force protection.
 Deaths from mine attacks plummeted and in June 2008, USA Today reported that roadside bomb attacks and fatalities in Iraq had dropped almost 90 percent, partially due to MRAPs.

 Operation Alljah

 In June the Marine Corps launched Operation Alljah to secure Fallujah, Karma, Zaidon, and the Tharthar regions of eastern Anbar.
 These regions fell under the umbrella of Operation Phantom Thunder, an overall offensive throughout Iraq using US and Iraqi divisions on multiple fronts in an attempt to clear the areas surrounding Baghdad.
-In late 2006, the 1st Battalion 25th Marines had turned Fallujah over to the Iraqi Army and Police, who preferred to stay in defensive checkpoints and not patrol the city.
+In late 2006, the 1st Battalion 25th Marines had turned Fallujah over to the Iraqi Armed Forces and Police, who preferred to stay in defensive checkpoints and not patrol the city.
 Colonel Richard Simcock, whose 6th Marine Regiment would retake the city, later admitted that the Marines had pulled out too soon.
 In June, he sent the 2nd Battalion 6th Marines into Fallujah, dividing it up into ten precincts and sending Marines and Iraqi Police into each precinct in a duplication of 1st Battalion 6th Marines' operations in Ramadi.